top of page

 OF THE EAST INDIA COMPANY AND THE BRITISH RAJ

-The British in India Historical Trust presents Zoom lectures by authors of recently published books of interest to descendants of the British in South Asia between 1600 and 1947 and all who want to know more about the East India Company and the British Raj.
+The British in India Historical Trust presents live and online lectures by authors of recently published books of interest to descendants of the British in South Asia between 1600 and 1947 and all who want to know more about the East India Company and the British Raj.
 The proceeds from lectures fund annual book prizes for excellence in non-fiction historical writing on British India.

 FEATURED LECTURE